kumu/docs/faq/embed-doesn't-work-what-do-i-do.md

-# The embedded Kumu map doesn't work on my website.
+# My Kumu embed map isn't working on my website.
 What can I do?

 Below you can find some troubleshooing tips for when you've tried to embed a Kumu map on your website, but it's not loading or giving an error.